JungKwonK/Compiler/README.md

 # Compiler
 This is our project for Compiler Construction.
+So far it consists of a top-down recursive descent parser.

 ## Build
-In the project root, run `make`
+In the project's top-level directory, run `make`.
 ## Usage
 ``` bash
 ./parser input.txt